James E. Taylor - Taylor High School's Namesake

 Mr. Wallace Hall, chief engineer for Spaw-Glass spent two nights with a laser/transit locating True North and marking the Commons slab.

 Mr. Armando Ramon, master tile setter laid out the work, mixed the colors and installed each color in the circle.
 White Portland cement, fine "French" sand, chemicals and coloring agents combined to form the matrix to which was added marble and onyx chips from quarries in Georgia, Tennessee, Mexico and Italy.

 Mr. Harry Blethroad, a consulting architect with Cavitt-McKnight-Weymouth designed the Compass Rose, noting that James E. Taylor spent several years in the US Navy and symbolizing the guiding function of a school.
 He writes to us:

 "In the days of the sailing ships cartographers used to place directional arrows on their maps embellished with various nautical themes, both practical and decorative.
 The compass rose served as a point of reference offering orientation and direction to the sailors.
 It did not actually get them anywhere, this they had to do by their own efforts.
 Your compass rose still symbolizes Direction to a goal, any sort of goal you wish... but you must get there under your own power, by your own efforts."

 In October 1980, the Athletic Booster Club presented THS with a mascot, a white mustang named "Colonel".
 It originally was located in the main entrance lobby.
-Currently this mascot is located in the Performing Arts Center lobby.
+Currently, this mascot is located in the Performing Arts Center lobby.
 Another mascot, "Major" is now located in the main entrance area.

 Retirement of Last Original Staff Member - December 2016